 The Cordelians value speaking of their faith with others with the intent of converting them to their ideals, especially when it comes to arguing philosophical issues around doing the right thing for the wrong reason or whether the ends really justify the means – for to the Cordelians, there is no justifiable reason for wrong actions.
 They value actions which work against sinners who consider themselves untouchable, bringing justice to the innocent, and standing in the way of those who would act against the will of god.

-Cordelians swear to: Never allow a Mortal or Deadly sin to occur in their presence without intervening and attempting to stop it.
+Cordelians swear to: Never allow a Mortal or Deadly sin of Greed, Sloth, Violence, Degradation, Pride, or Passion to occur in their presence without intervening and attempting to stop it.

 If this vow is broken, regardless of what their devotion is, the adherent is in a state of personal failure for three event days or until they atone and make an appropriate sacrificial offering.